Using Outlook for iOS and Android in the Government Community Cloud in Exchange Online

-Summary: How organizations in the Office 365 U.S. Government Community Cloud (GCC) can enable Outlook for iOS and Android for their users.
+Summary: How organizations in the Office 365 U.S. Government Community Cloud (GCC) can enable Outlook for iOS and Android for their Exchange Online users.

 This article covers how to:

-Enable Outlook for iOS and Android for new Office 365 GCC customers.
+- Enable Outlook for iOS and Android for Office 365 GCC customers.

 Enabling Outlook for iOS and Android for Office 365 GCC customers

-For Office 365 GCC customers who are not currently using Outlook for iOS and Android, enabling the app requires unblocking Outlook for iOS and Android in the organization, downloading the app on users' devices, and having end-users enable GCC mode on their devices.
+For Office 365 GCC customers who are not currently using Outlook for iOS and Android, enabling the app requires unblocking Outlook for iOS and Android in the organization, downloading the app on users' devices, and having end users add their account on their devices.

 1. Unblock Outlook for iOS and Android

-Remove any restrictions placed within your Exchange environment that may be blocking Outlook for iOS and Android.
-This means you'll need to update your Exchange Web Services application policies, your Exchange mobile device access rules, or any relevant Azure Active Directory Conditional Access policies so that the app is no longer blocked.
+Remove any restrictions placed within your Exchange environment that may be blocking Outlook for iOS and Android by updating your Exchange mobile device access rules or any relevant Azure Active Directory Conditional Access policies so that the app is no longer blocked.
 See Securing Outlook for iOS and Android in Exchange Online for information about enabling Outlook as the only mobile messaging client in an organization.

 2. Download and install Outlook for iOS and Android

 End users need to install the app on their devices.
-How the installation happens depends on whether or not the devices are enrolled in a mobile device management (MDM) solution, such as Microsoft Intune.
-Users with enrolled devices can install the app through their MDM solution, like the Intune Company Portal.
-Users with devices that are not enrolled in an MDM solution can search for "Microsoft Outlook" in the Apple App Store or Google Play Store and download it from one of those locations.
+How the installation happens depends on whether or not the devices are enrolled in a unified endpoint management (UEM) solution, such as Microsoft Intune.
+Users with enrolled devices can install the app through their UEM solution, like the Intune Company Portal.
+Users with devices that are not enrolled in an UEM solution can search for "Microsoft Outlook" in the Apple App Store or Google Play Store and download it from one of those locations.

 To leverage app-based conditional access policies, the Microsoft Authenticator app must be installed on iOS devices.
 For Android devices, the Intune Company Portal app is leveraged.
 For more information, see App-based conditional access with Intune.